Generic Name: polycarbophil

-Polycarbophil may also be used for other purposes not listed in this medication guide.
+Polycarbophil may also be used for purposes not listed in this medication guide.

 What are the possible side effects of polycarbophil?

-Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficulty breathing; swelling of your face, lips, tongue, or throat.
+Get emergency medical help if you have any of these signs of an allergic reaction: hives; difficult breathing; swelling of your face, lips, tongue, or throat.

-Less serious side effects may include:
+Common side effects may include:

 This is not a complete list of side effects and others may occur.
-Tell your doctor about any unusual or bothersome side effect.
+Call your doctor for medical advice about side effects.
 You may report side effects to FDA at 1-800-FDA-1088.

 What is the most important information I should know about polycarbophil?

-You should not use this medication if you are allergic to polycarbophil or to mineral oil, sodium laurel sulfate, or povidone (such as Betadine).
+You should not use this medicine if you are allergic to polycarbophil or to mineral oil, sodium laurel sulfate, or povidone (such as Betadine).